-Vanquish Therapies understands the struggle of Mental Health within the Security Industry and the impact it can have on Security Operatives – Therefore we’d like to offer our professional services with a discount of 20% for any individuals working as a Security Operative to ensure you receive the help and support you require.
+Vanquish Therapies understands the struggle of Mental Health within the Security Industry and the impact it can have on Security Operatives – Therefore, we’d like to offer our professional services with a discount of 20% for individuals working within the Security Industry to ensure you receive the help and support you require.

 Alternatively, we also offer a Low Cost Counselling and Therapy option for those seeking more affordable services.
 To learn more about our Low Cost Counselling Service, please click the button below.